YinHk-Notes/web-dev-notes/API & RESTFUL API.md

 > API is a software intermediary that allows two applications to talk to each other

-> s: an API is a way for computer programs to talk to each other.
+> an API is a way for computer programs to talk to each other.
 Frontend connect to backend server